tsunami416604/azure-docs.hu-hu/articles/security/fundamentals/iaas.md

 ---
-title: Ajánlott biztonsági eljárások az Azure-beli IaaS számítási feladatokhoz | Microsoft Docs
+title: Security best practices for IaaS workloads in Azure | Microsoft Docs
-description: " A számítási feladatok Azure IaaS-ba való áttelepítése lehetőséget biztosít a tervek újraértékelésére "
+description: " The migration of workloads to Azure IaaS brings opportunities to reevaluate our designs "
 services: security
 documentationcenter: na
 author: barclayn